PlatenPrime/btw-wh-server/src/modules/blocks/BLOCKS_FRONTEND_DOCUMENTATION.md

 ```

 **Important Notes:**
-- If `order` or `zones` are updated, all zone sectors are automatically recalculated
+- Sectors are **NOT** automatically recalculated when `order` or `zones` are updated
 - Zones not included in the `zones` array will have their `block` and `order` fields unset
 - All zones in the `zones` array must exist
+- Use `/recalculate-zones-sectors` endpoint to recalculate sectors after updating positions

 **Status Codes:**
 - `200`: Block updated successfully